Opened in 2010 as a branch of the Vehbi Koç Foundation (VKV), Arter moved to its new building in Dolapdere in September 2019

 Arter is located in the Dolapdere district of Beyoğlu.
 The best way to get to Arter is to take shuttles from Taksim square or Şişhane.

-Arter is open between 11.00 am - 5.00 pm every day except Mondays.
-Admission fee is 25 Turkish Liras.
+Arter is open between 11.00 am - 6.00 pm every day except Mondays.
+The admission fee is 25 Turkish Liras.
+Admission to Arter exhibitions is free for all visitors on Thursdays